urosevic/stock-ticker/readme.txt

 A simple and easy configurable plugin for WordPress that allows you to insert stock ticker with stock price information to posts, pages, widgets or even to template files.
 Insertion is enabled by shortcode or multi instance widget.

-Please note, stock data has been provided by [Alpha Vantage](https://www.alphavantage.co/)
+Please note, stock data has been provided by [Alpha Vantage](https://www.alphavantage.co/) which does not support indexes since mid-2020!

 Stock Ticker is advanced variation of [Stock Quote](https://wordpress.org/plugins/stock-quote/) plugin.